Brief data for post-9D- tension post

 Table D3.1 shear lag factor for tension members.

-The second case is case 8b when we have the number of bolts in one line as four or more, the U value is 0.80.
-We will select the bigger U value which is 0.935.
+The second case is case 8b.
+When we have four or more bolts in one line, the U value is 0.80.
+We will select the bigger U value, which is 0.935.

 Multiply U by the net area, the final effective area is 4.02 inch2.